josephbertino/spacereps/README.md

 I am going to get my Ham Radio license and want to try out this learning method to study for the test.

-I also want to get some real-world practice coding in Python.

 ## Build Status

 |**Text-Based** | **Runs**|